poptab-museum/TAB-ID/README.md

 ---

 ## 🌍 Community Vibe
-This isn’t just a database — it’s a cultural experiment in collection, memory, and meaning.
+This isn’t just a database — it’s a cultural experiment in finding value in collaborative collecting.

 - Tabs are **artifacts**
 - Tabs are **memes**